 Balayage vs Ombre

-Gradient hair has been slowly gaining popularity and as of now, it is an integral part of hairstyling.
-Plain colors are no longer as appealing as they used to be, with even the blondest of hairs looking pale in comparison to the simplest balayage or ombre dye job.
-While the two techniques are equally popular, it is almost impossible to distinguish between them most of the time which is I am comparing Balayage vs Ombre to show you the key difference between the two.
+Gradient hair has been slowly gaining popularity, and as of now, it is an integral part of hairstyling.
+Plain colors are no longer as appealing as they used to be, with even the blondest of hairs looking pale compared to the simplest balayage or ombre dye job.
+While the two techniques are equally popular, it is almost impossible to distinguish between them most of the time, which is I am comparing Balayage vs Ombre to show you the key difference between the two.

 Balayage results in a smooth, symmetrical, thicker, and more random color infusion that really plays up the naturalness of your hair.
 Here is an example of what a finished balayage hairstyle looks like.

 The perfectly balanced color combination results in the popular sun-kissed look that makes hair look naturally radiant.
-The graduated lightening of sectioned strands of hair also helps to achieve a more dimensioned color infusion and to give the body of the hair more depth while enhancing its volume.
-Balayage is a lot easier to execute on blonde hairstyles since adding darker roots is an easier task than streaking blonde color through the hair.
+The graduated lightening of sectioned strands of hair also helps achieve a more dimensioned color infusion and gives the body of the hair more depth while enhancing its volume.
+Balayage is a lot easier to execute on blonde hairstyles since adding darker roots is easier than streaking blonde color through the hair.

-With ombre, the roots are almost always dark, the lighter sections start out high and the lower sections often feature a few dark streaks that help soften the transition and instill more depth to the look.
+With ombre, the roots are almost always dark, the lighter sections start high, and the lower sections often feature a few dark streaks that help soften the transition and instill more depth into the look.
 Here is an example:

-If you look closely, you will notice that unlike balayage, the color is restricted to the lower sections of hair and that thick streaks of dark color have been allowed to run through it.
-This is the best way to rock a two-toned color mainly because of the wonderful way it helps to balance the merging of the two colors and bring out the best aspects of the hair.
-Ombre can also be very useful in highlighting sculpted curls or generally adding some character to a plain hairstyle.
+If you look closely, you will notice that, unlike balayage, the color is restricted to the lower sections of hair and that thick streaks of dark color have been allowed to run through it.
+This is the best way to rock a two-toned color mainly because of the wonderful way it helps balance the merging of the two colors and brings out the best aspects of the hair.
+Ombre can also be beneficial in highlighting sculpted curls or generally adding some character to a plain hairstyle.

-Another distinguishing aspect of ombre hairstyles as you can see from the pictures is that they rarely feature any clear lines of demarcation.
-Although the color transition is smooth, growth will not easily show through the colored section especially since it is a lot lighter than the darker roots.
-This makes it the perfect low maintenance option for people looking to give their hairstyles a bit of color.
+Another distinguishing aspect of ombre hairstyles, as you can see from the pictures, is that they rarely feature any clear lines of demarcation.
+Although the color transition is smooth, growth will not easily show through the colored section, especially since it is lighter than the darker roots.
+This makes it the perfect low-maintenance option for people looking to give their hairstyles a bit of color.